ckerce/pops_ml/README.md

 ## Use Considerations
 Copyright (C) 2021 by the Georgia Tech Research Institute

-License:  POPS_ML is free software.
+License:  POPS-ML is free software.
 You can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (Version 3) as published by the Free Software Foundataion.